alexle/alexle.github.com/posts/first-marathon.markdown

 Because without them, I never would have had a chance to test my resolve, my character, and my will.
 People chuckle when I tell them my marathon was a life-changing experience, but I believe I came out a different person than when I started.

-Embrace the challenges and obstacles you face in life.
-Because they really are *opportunities* to grow from.
+Embrace the challenges and obstacles you face in life, because they are *opportunities* to grow from.
 I learned so much about myself from this experience.

 I can't wait for the next one \*wink\*.